pl247/ai-toolkit/README.md

 ## Running the TextGen server software for the first time using CPU

-Acivate the textgen environment in conda, move to the server directory and start the text generation server:
+Activate the textgen environment in conda, move to the correct directory and start the text generation server:

 ```
 conda activate textgen